Earthquake and tsunami devastate Indonesia

-The disaster has caused the displacement of around 75,000 people and the death of 1,948.
+The disaster has caused the displacement of around 75,000 people and the death of over 2000.
 A further 10,679 people are injured while 835 people are still missing.
 Families have been left with nothing as aid trickles into the region.

 This is the latest in a series of earthquakes to hit Indonesia.

 We already have a ShelterBox team on the island of Lombok, helping families recover from the 6.9 magnitude earthquake which hit in August.

 The team is working with our local Rotary contacts to deliver aid to families in Lombok who lost everything in the quakes.
 So far we have helped over 650 families across North and West Lombok.